isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 All visitors must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile device is compatible with the TraceTogether app.
 The TraceTogether App can be downloaded from the [iOS Play Store](https://apps.apple.com/sg/app/tracetogether/id1498276074) and [Google Play Store](https://play.google.com/store/apps/details?id=sg.gov.tech.bluetrace) and Huawei App Gallery.

-Visitors, with mobile devices that are unable to download the TraceTogether app, can rent a compatible mobile device from the Changi Recommends website [here](https://www.changirecommends.com/reservation_form.aspx) prior to departing for Singapore.
-They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
-Visitors who are unable to present a booking confirmation may be refused boarding by the airline.
+Visitors, with mobile devices that are unable to download the TraceTogether app, may wish to rent a mobile device that is compatible.

-Visitors can pay for and collect their rental mobile device at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
 Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.
-At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
-Those who are unable to do so may be denied entry into Singapore by ICA.

 Visitors, who have rented a mobile device from Changi Recommends, must carry it with them at all times during their stay in Singapore until it is returned to Changi Recommends.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay.